SuperOfficeDocs/superoffice-docs/docs/api/diary/row/create-apt-row.md

 ---
-# Mandatory fields.
+title: Create an appointment row
-title: create_appointment_row       # (Required) Very important for SEO.
+uid: create_appointment_row
-description: Create an appointment row  # (Required) Important for SEO.
+description: Create an appointment row
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+author: {github-id}
-keywords: diary,row
+so.date: 05.11.2016
-so.topic: howto            # article, howto, reference, concept, guide
+keywords: diary, row

-# Optional fields.
-Don't forget to remove # if you need a field.
+so.topic: howto
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Create an appointment row